Strategic Decarb 101

 Inputs: Input requirements are dependent on the use case:

-Uses cases 1 & 2: Short-interval (e.g., hourly) data for source(s) and sink(s) relevant to the energy recovery use case(s) to be evaluated.
+Use cases 1 & 2: Short-interval (e.g., hourly) data for source(s) and sink(s) relevant to the energy recovery use case(s) to be evaluated.
 The data is typically collected using data trending through the building automation system.
 Additional metering (e.g., thermal energy “BTU” meters) may need to be installed.
 Data collected should also be reviewed for accuracy and completeness and normalized for factors such as outside air temperature.
-If data cannot be collected from the building explore leveraging an energy model for estimates.
+If data cannot be collected from the building, explore leveraging an energy model for estimates.

 Use case 3: Attributes about the building’s occupancy, domestic hot water usage, and wastewater.